DeannaGelbart/search-by-color/README.md

-This webapp lets a user search a collection of images by color.
+This webapp lets the user search a collection of images by color, using a color picker.

 [Screenshot](http://i.imgur.com/ANOpHZF.png)